 For current foreign exchange rates see www.xe.com or install xe.com on your phone.

 The languages most commonly used in Eritrea are Arabic and Tigrinya.
-In the case of a group tour, the tour leader will speak English.
 For self-guided tours, you must speak English or hire a local guide with a command of English.

 Eritrea is a country with great ethnic and religious diversity.
 A half of its inhabitants are Sunni Muslims and the other half are Christian faith followers who belong to the Orthodox Ethiopian Church and Catholic Church.
 Because of cultural considerations and for safety reasons, it is advisable to learn about the recommended dress code.
 Clothes that reveal too much flesh are frowned upon – both in men and women.

 It is very important to respect local customs and abide by local laws.
 You will receive the relevant information from your local guide or the tour leader.

 The tour dates are proposed in periods of the best possible weather conditions at the sites included in the itinerary.
 The best time for expeditions to Eritrea is the period between November and the end of February.
 Temperatures exceed +25°C during the day and +15°C at night.
 Occasional rainfalls are possible.
 High density of dust particles is a major issue, and also sandstorms may appear.

 For detailed information about the weather, see https://www.meteoblue.com/en.

 Mobile network coverage is available in most towns and villages.
 Purchase of a local SIM-card is possible but complicated.
 Before the trip, please enquire with your mobile network operator whether they have a contract signed with operators in Eritrea and what the prices of call and SMS roaming are.
 To avoid a nasty surprise, we recommend disabling mobile data usage.

 - Power sockets of type C, E and F. Voltage 230 V, frequency 50 Hz.

 - Wi-Fi is available at most hotels and restaurants.